 A reader is considering giving them a try.
-What does Mat Manning think of them?
+What does Mat Manning recommend?

-A: Many of the reputable airgun pellet manufacturers, such as JSB, H&N, RWS and Gamo, produce lead-free options.
+A: Many of the best airgun pellet manufacturers, such as JSB, H&N, RWS and Gamo, produce lead-free options.
 It is difficult to recommend one particular brand because they perform differently in different barrels, so you will need to try a few to see which suits your gun best.
 (You’ll find our guide to discovering which will be the perfect airgun pellets for your rifle here; it’s worth a read because air rifles are fussy about pellets.)

 The pellets I have tested have been impeccably made.
 The problem is mostly to do with their weight — .177 lead-free pellets tend to weigh around six grains, whereas the lead equivalent would be between eight and nine.